BruceQuebec/comp371_project/Project/README.txt

 8. Left mouse button: move the camera zoom-in/zoom-out
 9. Middle mouse button: move the camera in y directionn to tilt

-The structure of the project is different from the one given in the lab.
 To run the project, open "Project.sln" with Visual Studio 2017 and build it.